-“Because, despite everything, I care about you and I know how you are about self-imposed solitude.”
+“Because, despite everything, I care about you and I know how you are about wallowing in self-imposed solitude.”

 “So you have been alone,” Leandros guessed, Roman’s expression confirming it.
-“You have to know how unhealthy that is, Aim.”
+“You have to know how unhealthy that is.”

 Leandros huffed and moved to retrieve his clothes.
 “I don’t know why I bother with you.”

 “I don’t know why you do, either.
-Hey,” Roman said quietly, something about his tone making Leandros stop and look at him.
-He was glad he did.
+Wait a moment, Leandros,” Roman said, something about his tone making Leandros stop and look at him.
 Roman didn’t look like Roman, in that moment; he looked like Egil.
-There was a difference, albeit a subtle one— something about the set of his shoulders, the depth of his gaze.
+There was a difference, albeit a subtle one— something about the set of his shoulders, the depth behind his eyes.

 “There are Enforcers on your team,” Roman said.

 “I figured.”
 Leandros shrugged on his shirt.
 “I could probably point a few of them out.
 Do you know what they’re after?
-It’s certainly not rescuing my uncle.”
+I fear it’s not rescuing my uncle.”

 “No,” Roman agreed.
 “They’re after whatever it is you and Rhea saw that day.”

-“Magic,” Leandros said.
+“It was magic,” Leandros said.
 Before Roman could speak, he continued, “Don’t you go doubting me, too.
 I know what I saw.
-Whatever that was, there’s no other way of explaining it.”
+Whatever it was, there’s no other way of explaining it.”

-“I’d never doubt you,” Roman said, honestly.
-“And even if Unity does, they believe you enough to chase whatever this thing is.
-That’s another reason it’ll be useful having Thea around— I don’t know what the Enforcers are going to do, or how they’re going to do it.
+“I’d never doubt you,” Roman said.
+“And even if Unity does, they still believe you enough to chase whatever this thing is.
+That’s another reason it’ll be useful having Thea around— I don’t know what the Enforcers are going to do or how they’re going to do it.
 Ms. Fairfax can be our secret.”

 “I can’t,” Roman said.
-Egil’s edge slipped away as he wrapped his arms around himself, as if trying to hold himself together.
+Egil disappeared again behind those dark eyes when Roman wrapped his arms around himself, as if trying to hold himself together.
 “But I can’t keep watching Unity grab at power without doing anything.
-They’d raze Orean to the ground if they had the chance; I can’t let them.
+They’ll raze Orean to the ground if they get the chance; I can’t let them.
 I have to find that magic before they do.”